BCLawLibrary/practical-ai-in-30-days/day-09-how-do-ai-assistants-think.md

 - They can confidently generate incorrect information (sometimes called "hallucinations")
 - They have fixed knowledge cutoff dates and can't access real-time information unless specifically designed to do so
-- They lack true understanding or consciousness despite sometimes seeming human-like
+- They lack true understanding, reasoning, and planning despite sometimes seeming human-like
 - They can't verify the accuracy of their own outputs without external tools

 **Additional Considerations:**